Cybergirl

-Cybergirl is an Australian-French children's television series that first screened on Network Ten in Australia.
-The 26-episode series was created by Jonathan M. Shiff, whose previous series include the BAFTA-award-winning Ocean Girl.
+Cybergirl is an Australian-French children's television series that was first broadcast on Network Ten in Australia.
+The 26-episode series, debuting in 2001, was created by Jonathan M. Shiff, whose previous series include Ocean Girl.
+It stars Ania Stepien in the title role.

 Plot

 Cybergirl is a Blue superheroine Human Prototype 6000 living under the secret identity of ordinary teenage girl Ashley Campbell.
 In reality, she is a "Human Prototype 6000" from a distant planet.

 Her powers include super-human strength, super-human speed, and the ability to interface directly with electronic devices and computers; she is also able to physically change her appearance between that of the blue-haired, ethereal-looking Cybergirl and the less conspicuous, mousy-haired Ashley, and can alter her clothing at will.

 She was originally known as the Cyber Replicant Human Prototype 6000, the only one of her model to be built.
 Not only are her powers far and above that of earlier models, she has a much wider emotional scope than her predecessors.
 She ran away from her planet of origin in order to explore the beings she was modeled after, namely humans.

 Two other Evil Red Replicants called Isaac and Xanda are sent after her and their sole mission is to destroy her.
-She lands on Earth in the fictional city of River City, Australia which is modeled on and filmed in Brisbane.
+She lands on Earth in the fictional city of River City, Australia which is modeled on and filmed in Brisbane; nevertheless, "River City" is another popular nickname for Brisbane.
 She meets Jackson and Hugh Campbell, who take her in, and she adopts the name Cybergirl as her superheroine identity.
 Jackson calls her "Cy" and she later uses her powers to make herself look more human; this identity is called Ashley, in which she poses as Jackson's cousin and Hugh's niece.
 The only other person besides Hugh and Jackson to know her identity is Kat, her friend and neighbour.

 She is pursued not only by Xanda and Isaac but also by a powerful software mogul named Rhyss.
 She is well loved by the populace of River City, however, and she enjoys the approval of Mayor Buxton, whose twin daughters Emerald and Sapphire are big fans of the superheroine.
 Ironically they snub her, as Ashley, at school.